rodzelte/social-media/README.md

 # Social Media App

 An interactive social media platform where users can connect, share, and engage with content in real-time.
 Built using the MERN stack (MongoDB, Express, React, Node.js) with TypeScript for better scalability and performance.
+"TIRED"

 ## Features